Raghad-Harasis/Panorama-Generation-System/README.md

 Follow the "User Steps" below to try the program.

-1. Download the "Grid.png" image to be used for camera calibration.
+1. Download the "Grid.pdf" image to be used for camera calibration.
 2. Download the "Panorama Generation- cameras. vi" if you want to try the system with cameras or "Panorama Generation-samples. vi" if you want to try the system with sample images.
 3. Open the VI and Navigate to the "Tuning Control Tab."
 4. Select Grid Image Path: Specify the path for the grid image.